Special Relativity -- Applications to astronomy and the accelerator physics: A Critical Survey of Present Approaches to Special Relativity

 1. Principle of relativity.
 The laws of nature are the same (or take the same form) in all inertial frames

 2. Constancy of the speed of light.
 Light propagates with constant velocity $c$ independently of the direction of propagation, and of the velocity of its source.

-The constancy of the light velocity in all inertial systems of reference is not a fundamental statement of the theory of relativity.
-The central principle of special relativity is the Lorentz covariance of all the fundamental laws of physics.
-It it important to stress at this point that the second ”postulate”, contrary to the view presented in textbooks, is not a separate physical assumption, but a convention that cannot be the subject of experimental tests.
+However, the constancy of the speed of light in all inertial frames is not a fundamental statement of relativity.
+The core principle of special relativity is the Lorentz covariance of all fundamental physical laws.
+Contrary to common textbook presentations, the second postulate is not an independent physical assumption but rather a convention that cannot be experimentally tested.

-Assuming postulate 2 on the constancy of the speed of light in all inertial frames we also automatically assume Lorentz coordinates, and that different inertial frames are related by Lorentz transformations.
-In other words, according to such limiting understanding of the theory of relativity it is assumed that only Lorentz transformations must be used to map the coordinates of events between inertial observers.
+By assuming the constancy of the speed of light in all inertial frames, we implicitly adopt Lorentz coordinates and assume that different inertial frames are related by Lorentz transformations.
+In this restrictive interpretation of relativity, only Lorentz transformations are used to map event coordinates between inertial observers.